Carnaux/Archnoi/README.md

 # Archnoi

-Archnoi is software for generating archtecture based on voronoi diagrams.
+Archnoi is software for generating architecture based on voronoi diagrams.

 ## The development of this project is based on phases